-Demonstrate a range of engagement skills for working with and supporting vulnerable young people; Contextualise and apply the theoretical knowledge and skills of youth work in a practical setting to an industry standard; Articulate the present and emerging issues of the youth work sector and their impact on supporting young people; and Develop and expand awareness of programs and services delivered to young people.
+1. Demonstrate a range of engagement skills for working with and supporting vulnerable young people and other vulnerable cohorts in the community;

+2. Contextualise and apply the theoretical knowledge and skills of youth work and community work in a practical setting to an industry standard;

+3. Articulate the present and emerging issues of the youth or community work sectors and their impact on supporting young people and other vulnerable cohorts in a community; and

+4. Develop and expand awareness of programs and services delivered to young people and other vulnerable cohorts in a community.

+Class Contact:Class 2.0 hrsContact time 22 hours: Weeks 1-3: 3 x 2hour class Week 4: 2 x 2hour class

-Required Reading: Sapin, K (2013), 2nd Essential Skills for Youth Work Practice London: Sage Publications Readings as suggested by your Lecturer.
+Required Reading: Sapin, K (2013), 2nd Essential Skills for Youth Work Practice

-Assessment: Journal, Reflective practice report 1, 25%.
-Journal, Reflective practice report 2, 25%.
-Report, Youth Work Sector Report, 40%.
-Practicum, Placement Supervisor Report, 10%.
+London: Sage Publications Readings will be made available via VU Collaborate.
+Assessment:Journal, Reflective practice report 2, 25%.
+Report, Youth or Community Work Sector Report, 50%.
+Journal, Reflective practice report 1, 25%.
 The hurdle task that must be completed in this unit: 1.
-Work Integrated Learning Agreement signed by Host Organisation, Total effective word count 3000 words.
+Work Integrated Learning Agreement signed by Host Organisation.